 With increasing health awareness, the patients now present early and MRI has got an increasing role in the diagnosis of various conditions.

 MRI is able to reveal minimal joint fluid in TB knee and helps to reach at early diagnosis.

 Routine Lab Tests

-Complete blood count, ESR, and CRP would show inflammation though the levels may not correlate with severity of the disease.
+Complete blood count, ESR, and CRP would show inflammation though the levels may not correlate with the severity of the disease.

 Joint Fluid Study